Primary

 Generate maximum force from the bottom of the push-up to achieve adequate airtime for the clap.
 Land with slightly bent elbows to absorb impact and immediately descend into the next rep.

-Want Clap Push-Up in your program?
+See where Clap Push-Up fits in your weekly plan

 Start in a push-up position with hands shoulder-width apart.